Our UK Team

 Before coming to SEE, Hongping Nie worked as an Executive Officer at the University of Oxford's Development Office and Executive Officer at the China Institute of the School of Oriental and African Studies (SOAS), University of London.

 Currently she is also a Research Associate at the Oxford University China Centre, and Chief of Examiners in the School of Interdisplinary Areas Studies, University of Oxford.

-Before joining SEE in October 2017, Matthew Richardson had served as an Advisor to SEE since 2014 and also served as Director of Research - European Real Estate, at Fidelity Worldwide Investment since March 2007 and was responsible for establishing the research and risk management process for pan European real estate.
+Matthew Richardson has served as an Advisor to SEE since 2014 and also served as Director of Research - European Real Estate, at Fidelity Worldwide Investment since March 2007 and was responsible for establishing the research and risk management process for pan European real estate.
 He has more than 25 years of experience working in the global property industry.
 Prior to joining Fidelity, he was head of Property Finance at Experian Business Strategies in the UK.
 Between 2000 and 2003, he was Executive Director at Freeman Publishing Inc., delivering business information solutions to the property sector.

 Between 1996 and 2000, Matt was founder and Managing Director at Property Market Intelligence Limited in Hong Kong.
 Prior to that he held a variety of roles at different companies, including Director of Asia Operations at Dow Jones; Regional Research Director - Asia Pacific at Brooke Hillier Parker; Manager of Central London Research Team at CB Hillier Parker and Senior Analyst at IPD in the UK.

-Matt is a visiting lecturer at Oxford Brooks University and has also lectured at the University of Oxford, Cambridge University, the London Business School, LSE, and UCL in recent years.
+Matt is a visiting lecturer at Oxford Brookes University and has also lectured at the University of Oxford, Cambridge University, the London Business School, LSE, and UCL in recent years.
 He is a regular speaker and panelist at industry events.

 Matt was educated at Launceston College and Leicester University where he graduated with a BA (Hons) in Economic History.